ajpharrelo/ajpharrelo/README.md

 ### About Me
-I’m an aspiring software developer with a passion for learning new technologies and the creation of robust and cool software.
+I’m an aspiring software engineer with a passion for learning new technologies and the creation of robust and cool software.

-I am striving to learn and become advanced in all the major systems programming languages one at a time throughout my life:
-- C (Currently)
-- C++
-- JavaScript

 ## Languages and Tools
 <div align="center">